 With more than 1.3 billion people and a rapidly growing economy, India is a key country for startups who are engaging massive funds to grab a share of the market.
 India is a battleground for companies aiming at explosive growth and establishing themselves in an upcoming global tech leader in the long run.

-Involved in multiple industries, Indian startups are new spearheading businesses primarily through new technologies.
-Relying upon innovation to create new productive systems, Indian startups are disrupting multiple industries including retail, transportation, hospitality, automotive, food delivery, logistics, finance, and insurance.
+Involved in multiple industries, Indian startups are spearheading businesses primarily through new technologies.
+Relying upon innovation to create new productive systems, Indian startups are disrupting numerous industries including retail, transportation, hospitality, automotive, food delivery, logistics, finance, and insurance.

 Some of these startups are already famous in India, reaching a large part of the population with their products and services.
 But as they are rapidly growing in the Indian subcontinent, some of these young companies have already launched their operations abroad and started becoming global brands.
-Generally having become successful for a large demographic, several Indian startups have also already reached the acclaimed “Unicorn” status, that is to say, a valuation of more than a billion US dollars.
+Having generally become successful thanks to the country’s exceptional demography, several Indian startups have also already reached the acclaimed “Unicorn” status, that is to say, a valuation of more than a billion US dollars.

 List of the 30 top-funded startups from India